 NAMI Westside LA

-Sponsored by Janice Black Warner
+Sponsored and funded by Janice Black Warner

 (Please scroll down for the particular speaker or month you’re interested in)

 At Vista Del Mar Child & Family Services

 Near the 10 Freeway and National Blvd – South of Pico in West LA

 Parking on campus: When you enter the gate off of Motor Ave, drive forward and turn left at the cross street for parking near the Board Room where the meetings will be held.